SOTETO/heureka/readme.md

 > **Best practice:** Since Heureka uses Docker containers, it s strongly recommended to use a separated Docker container to run a database.

-More information about the configuration of your newly created microservice can be found in the `readme.md` file, that is created in your microservices directory.
+> **Next Step:** More information about the configuration of your newly created microservice can be found in the `readme.md` file, that is created in your microservices directory.

 ### Creating a new microservice manually
 Start by creating a new directory for your microservice in the `microservices/` directory: